 \subsubsection{Black holes and blue stragglers}

-N-body simulations used for the comparison with MOCCA provided additionally information about global system parameters and detailed data about binaries and about BHs and BSS.
-Some data on BSS was already used in Sec.\ref{sec:free} to put some constrains on $r_{pmax}$.
-In this section we will try to asses how well MOCCA code can reproduce the N-body results in respect to behaviour of "peculiar" objects, which are rare and are formed in interaction channels, which are not very probable.
+The $N$-body simulations used for the comparison with MOCCA provided additional information about global system parameters and detailed data about binaries and about BH and BSS.
+Some data on BSS was already used in Sec.\ref{sec:free} to put some constraints on $r_{pmax}$.
+In this section we will try to assess how well MOCCA can reproduce the $N$-body results with respect to the behaviour of ``peculiar" objects, which are rare and are formed in interaction channels which are not very probable.

-In Fig.\ref{fig:Nbs-rp-m67} evolution of BSS for different $r_{pmax}$ for $N=24000$ is shown.
-The dependence of the number of BSS on $r_{pmax}$ is different than in $N=100000$ and $N=200000$.
-There is no sharp increase of the maximum number of BSS for $r_{pmax} > 3A-A$ (see Fig.\ref{fig:Nbs-rp-100k}).
-For $N=24000$ there is a very weak, if any, dependence of the number of BSS on $r_{pmax}$.
-The fluctuations of the number of BSS connected with the stochasticity of the system and MOCCA model are comparable in the size with differences related to $r_{pmax}$ - about $5$ BSS.
-The differences observed on Figs.\ref{fig:Nbs-rp-100k} and \ref{fig:Nbs-rp-m67} are rather surprising and point in the direction of strong dependence on the binary fraction.
+In Fig.\ref{fig:Nbs-rp-m67} the evolution of BSS for different $r_{pmax}$ for $N=24000$ is shown.
+The dependence of the number of BSS on $r_{pmax}$ is different from what is found for $N=100000$ and $N=200000$.
+There is no sharp increase of the maximum number of BSS for $r_{pmax} > 3a-a$ (see Fig.\ref{fig:Nbs-rp-100k}).
+For $N=24000$ there is at most a very weak dependence of the number of BSS on $r_{pmax}$.
+The fluctuations of the number of BSS connected with the stochasticity of the system and MOCCA model are comparable in size with differences related to $r_{pmax}$ - about $5$ BSS.
+The differences observed between Figs.\ref{fig:Nbs-rp-100k} and \ref{fig:Nbs-rp-m67} are rather surprising, and point in the direction of a strong dependence on the binary fraction.
 It was 50\% in $N=24000$, at least ten times more than in the other models.
-This result contradicts the naive thinking that a large number of binaries should amplify the effect of large $r_{pmax}$.
-Maybe, a large binary fraction makes binary-binary interactions more probable and more binaries are destroyed or binary properties are changed in such a way that formation of BSS is less probable, somehow balancing the larger BSS formation for larger $r_{pmax}$.
-Generally, MOCCA is able to reproduce the evolution of the number of BSS given in N-body simulations provided a reasonable values of $r_{pmax}$ is chosen.
-MOCCA-NoFB gives much smaller number of BSS than other models.
-That is not surprising, because important for BSS formation channels are missing in the cross section approach.
+This result contradicts the naive idea that a large number of binaries should amplify the effect of large $r_{pmax}$.
+Perhaps a large binary fraction makes binary-binary interactions more probable and so more binaries are destroyed, or binary properties are changed in such a way that the formation of BSS is less probable, somehow balancing the larger BSS formation for larger $r_{pmax}$.
+At any rate, MOCCA is able to reproduce the evolution of the number of BSS given in $N$-body simulations provided that a reasonable value of $r_{pmax}$ is chosen.
+MOCCA-NoFB gives a much smaller number of BSS than the other models.
+That is not surprising, because channels which are important for BSS formation are missing in the cross section approach.